jmartin82/mkpis/readme.md

 The numbers can change in the order of magnitude depending on the kind of project or the kind of task the developer is working on.

+## Engineering Metrics

+Team/developer effort can’t be measured just by how many pull requests are merged or how big the PR is.

+This application will provide a bunch of metrics but you should give them meaning align with your organization engineering culture.

+For example, fast code reviews are a good sign, but if see them on big tasks and with quite a long time until the revision starts its a clear sign that the developers are afraid or they are lazy to review 500 lines and they just skipped.

+Another example, a long time before and after the CR it can be a signal of a lot of issues that you should investigate for instance it can be a signal of constant merging conflicts if it goes together long times between the first commit until the merge.

+Your team is complex and the secrets to debug and improve it are in the details rather than in just one metric.

+You can also use these metrics to test your theories and prove the changes you applied are the correct ones.

+How can I decrease more the QA time, hiring another QA or forcing the developers to test at least the happy path?

+Is it true that doing the task in peer programming will reduce the QA time and remove the Code review time? is it worth it?

 ## How does it work?